It is usually a small gathering of 40 people.

 Winners will receive prizes and every contestant gets a St. Piran’s Day pin.
 Bring a leashed dog to help clean up the special tossing pasties, made with organic dog food and healthy ingredients.

 If you bake, bring a home-baked pasty (the real kind) to the judging table by 9:15 to enter the pasty bake-off.
 Tess’ Kitchen Store will award $50 gift certificates for the “Best Overall” and “Best Traditional” pasty.
+This year amateurs and also professionals can enter.

 St. Piran is to Cornwall what St. Patrick is to Ireland.
 In history, he brought Christianity to the Celtic land in the 5th century.
 In legend, he outwitted menacing giants and taught the Cornish to refine tin.
 The Cornish flag, a white cross on a black field, is called “St. Piran’s flag.”